 17. When it’s done, place it on a plate and let it cool off a bit.
 It should still be warm when you glaze it.

 18. To Place the Plastic Baby inside the Cake: Make a 1 1/2 inch cut in the bottom side of the cake.
 Gently push the plastic baby all the way inside the hole with your finger.
 Place cake down and proceed to the next step.

 19. To Glaze the Cake and Decorate it with Colored Sugar: While the cake is still warm (but not too hot), drizzle the glaze over the top of the cake.
 You can let it glide down the sides too.
 Then sprinkle the sugar on top of the cake in the order of green, yellow, purple.
 Repeat in threes around the cake.

 Laissez les bons temps rouler!
 (Let the good times roll!)

 This article was posted on Friday, January 29th, 2016 at 7:58 pm and is filed under Carnival, Countries & Cultures, Desserts, Epiphany, Holidays Around the World, Kings Cake, Kings Day, Mardi Gras, Recipes of the World, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.